What a year.

 Start with yourself first, of course.
 We all know about the mandate.
 But, how?

 It gets tough most times.
 Especially in the world today.
 How can you grow kindness in a world so noisy and chaotic?
 How do you have compassion for the scumbag politician and every passing troll?
-How do you have empathy for the sinners, and for that matter, for the overly preaching so-he-says-so saint?
+How do you have empathy for the sinners and, for that matter, the overly preaching so-he-says-so saint?

 When you feel how you feel and when your feelings change, it is because you are a living being who changes according to the situation at hand and according to the limits of your own physical structure.
 This makes you both unique and complex at the same time.
 If you don’t understand the uniqueness and complexity within yourself, how can you accept and allow all the unique complexities around you?